pilotmoon/popclipweb/site/dev/icons.md

 ::: info Special case: Color Iconify icons

-Color icons from Iconify will automatically be rendered in color.
+PopClip will automatically render color icons from Iconify in color.

 :::

 ## Icon options

-These icon options can be placed in the config alongside the `icon` field to modify the way the icon is drawn.
+These optional fields can be placed in the config alongside the `icon` field to modify how PopClip draws it.

 | Key               | Type    | Description                                                                                                                              |
 | ----------------- | ------- | ---------------------------------------------------------------------------------------------------------------------------------------- |